thi-ng/umbrella/README.md

 Ongoing since August 2023:
-[#HowToThing](https://mastodon.thi.ng/tags/HowToThing) is a series of short posts on Mastodon, demonstrating many different techniques, patterns and use cases from across the thi.ng/umbrella ecosystem.
-Each with heavily commented code.
+[#HowToThing](https://mastodon.thi.ng/tags/HowToThing) is a series of short posts on Mastodon, demonstrating many different techniques, patterns and use cases from across the _thi.ng/umbrella_ ecosystem.
+Each with heavily commented code (and sometimes with visual outputs/results).

 - [001: FPS counter with moving average](https://mastodon.thi.ng/@toxi/110898928550740865)
 - [002: Sorting an array by potentially CPU-costly sort criteria](https://mastodon.thi.ng/@toxi/110904190618425908)